 When I visited Coober Pedy I wanted to have the unique experience of camping in the world’s only underground campground, so I took my tent and stayed at Riba’s Underground Camping and Caravan Park.
 It was a unique experience for sure, and I recommend it if you also want to give it a try.

 For those less adventurous, the best place to stay in Coober Pedy is the Desert Cave Hotel.
 They have both above and below ground rooms available.
+The Comfort Inn Coober Pedy Experience is popular for those looking for a known chain.
 For the budget traveller, stay at Radeka Downunder Underground Motel, which also has dorm rooms available.

 If you would like to stay in a whole underground house, Di’s Place looks fabulous with all the mod-cons while still experiencing the underground lifestyle.
 There are three bedrooms, and it sleeps up to nine people.

 Looking for more places to stay in Coober Pedy?
 See my Coober Pedy Accommodation post here.

 Where to Eat in Coober Pedy